ethanhe42/Stronger-yolo-pytorch/README.md

 Note:
 1.Set EVAL.varvote=True to enable varvote in KL-loss.
+According to the paper, kl-loss(and varvote) can strongly boost the performance of mAP75(or higher), but decrease mAP50 slightly.

 ## Performance on VOC2007 Test(mAP) after pruning
 |Model| MAP | Flops(G)| Params(M)|